How can I improve my EPC rating?

 How is my EPC calculated?

-How can tenants improve their EPC ratings?
+How can tenants improve their EPC rating?

-Ways to improve your EPC ratings
+Ways to improve your EPC rating

 • Installing double-glazed windows